ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 The recommendation for a production environment is to use a minimum of four hosts for the desktop cluster with VSAN and three hosts for the management cluster.

-To deploy Horizon 7 on {{site.data.keyword.cloud}}:
+To deploy VMware Horizon 7:

-1. Create a vCenter Server on {{site.data.keyword.cloud_notm}} instance with three hosts and two NFS datastores for the Horizon Management Components.
-See [Ordering vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_orderinginstance).
+1. Create a vCenter Server instance with three hosts and two NFS datastores for the Horizon Management Components.
+See [Ordering vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance).
 2. Configure supporting infrastructure for VMware Horizon in {{site.data.keyword.cloud_notm}}.
 This includes an Active Directory Domain and Microsoft SQL Server.
 3. Deploy Horizon 7.8 or later in the Management Cluster.
 See the [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){:external}.
 4. Deploy App Volumes 2.17 or later in the Management Cluster.
 See the [VMware App Volumes documentation](https://docs.vmware.com/en/VMware-App-Volumes/index.html){:external}.
 5. Deploy VDI workload cluster with the required number of hosts to support the desktop workloads and with VMware VSAN for storage.
 6. Create Desktop Template and deploy desktops.

-## Horizon 7 Environment on IBM Cloud
+## Horizon 7 Environment
 {: #horizon-deploy-config-envir}

-When you set up the Horizon 7 environment on {{site.data.keyword.cloud_notm}}, you must install and configure the following components:
+When you set up the Horizon 7 environment, you must install and configure the following components:
 * Configure Active Directory services, DNS, and DHCP.
 If necessary, install and configure KMS servers.
 * Install SQL Server for App Volumes Manager and the Horizon Events database
 * Optionally, install RDS license servers.